End-to-end metasurface design for temperature imaging via broadband Planck-radiation regression: Theory: Image formation and reconstruction

-where $\hat{G} (f, \vb{p} )$ is a linear operator whose action is to convolve the emission with the PSF at a given frequency, $\vb{b}(f, \vb{T})$ is Equation~\eqref{planckslaw} applied elementwise to $\vb{T}$, and $\vb{\eta}$ is sampled from the noise profile of the sensor.
+$\vb{b}(f, \vb{T})$ is Equation~\eqref{planckslaw} applied elementwise to $\vb{T}$, and $\vb*{\eta}$ is sampled from the noise profile of the sensor.
 We model the noise as zero-mean Gaussian white noise with standard deviation $\sigma: \vb*{\eta} \propto \vb{N}(0,\sigma)$~\cite{sitzmannEndtoendOptimizationOptics2018}.
 (In practice, thermal sensors have more complicated noise profiles, stemming from effects such as self-heating of the sensor and stray reflections in addition to shot noise and electronic-read noise~\cite{vollmerInfraredThermalImaging2017}, whose impact could be investigated in future work.)

 Given the noisy image $\vb{v}$, the goal of our image processing/reconstruction is to output a reconstructed temperature map $\vb{T}_{\text{est}}(x,y)$.
 We pose the reconstruction as the following nonlinear optimization problem, which we call``Planck regression,'' that tries to find a temperature map that most closely reproduces the image: